AdSense "Getting Ready" / "Requires Review" — What To Do

 done

 All four should return 200.
-If you’re missing /about or /privacy, create them — these are the pages reviewers explicitly look for.
+If /about or /privacy is missing, create them — these are the pages reviewers explicitly look for.

 A common trap: people stop publishing while in review, the site looks stagnant when a reviewer eventually opens it, and that hurts.
 Publish 1-2 new substantial articles per week during the review window.
 The reviewer doesn’t see your dashboard — they see the live site at the moment they review.

-After 6 weeks of “Needs review” with no change, you can submit a contact form referencing your publisher ID and the date you added the site.
-Don’t expect a fast response, but the timestamp is now logged.
+After 4-6 weeks of Getting ready with no change and no blocking issues on your end, submit a contact form referencing your publisher ID and the date you requested review.
+Don’t expect a fast reply, but the timestamp is now logged.

 Easy to misdiagnose as